k1nxx/shambalile/README.md

 # About

-Inadequate infrastructure has been hampered by outdated methods as a result agriculture has declined in many countries such as Iran. **Shambalile** serves as a scalable and pragmatic monitoring solution offering critical insights to environmental factors.
-A modular node-based system integrates artificial intelligence providing data-driven solutions and adaquate feedback.
-We aim to streamline the process of agricultural benefiting hobbyists and farmers alike, mitigating obsolete time consuming trial-and-error practices.
+Harsh environmental conditions cultivated by inadequate practices has resulted in inefficient farming.
+Harsh environments like the Middle east have been degraded by climate change has resulting in scarce goods.
+Farmers can not afford to use out-dated methods such as trial-and-error as lost opportunities are costly and detrimental to societal growth.
+A pragmatic and accessible solution is required to monitor fluctuations and give real-time research-backed solutions.

 # Goals